 Beyond Lannacombe Beach is a beautiful nature trail which is preserved for the benefit of the declining population of cirl buntings.
 Soon after is Start Point Lighthouse which you may be able to look around should you visit during the summer holiday.

 Midway between Start Point and Beesands, beneath the cliffs, sits the abandoned village of Old Hallsands.

-Take time to visit the viewing platform and read the dramatic story of the ill-fated settlement.
+Take time to visit the viewing platform and read Warren Woods lead to the site of the dramatic story of the ill-fated settlement.